What is SMED?

 SMED, or Single-Minute Exchange of Die, is a Lean tool used in manufacturing to reduce equipment changeover time.
 The goal of SMED is to complete as many steps as possible while the equipment is running (or processing), to save time and quickly change over to processing the next product.

-- Do you have a system in place for measuring manufacturing performance data?
+- Do you have a system in place to measure manufacturing performance data?

 - Is the percentage of lost productive time from changeovers 20% or above?

 The main benefit of implementing SMED is reduced equipment changeover time, which creates a positive domino effect on other aspects of production.
-The five key benefits are:
+The five key advantages are:

 - Reduced batch sizes / smaller lot sizes